datanav/docs/best-practice.rst

     :align: center
     :alt: Generic pipe concep

-It is important to emphasize that this is only a suggestion on how it might be logical organize the datasets.
+It is important to emphasize that this is only a suggestion on how it might be logical to organize the datasets.
 The end result is highly individual and will most likely vary.
-This does however give an idea on how architecture in Sesam is build and developed generating using global datasets.
+This does however give an idea on how architecture in Sesam is built and developed using global datasets.

 Additional Sesam tips
 ---------------------